 Over the years, pharmaceutical companies, healthcare providers and caregivers have observed difficulty in managing and implementing holistic treatment approaches.
 As patient expectations change, they begin to play an important part at every step of their health journey.
 Modernizing healthcare and focusing on newer approaches to engage with patients is becoming increasingly important and the industry is focusing towards redefining ways and aligning newer strategies to interact with patients at every step of the journey.
-Pharma’s is increasingly beginning to invest in improved Patient Support Programs
+Pharma’s is increasingly beginning to invest in improved and digital PSPs(Patient Support Programmes).

 A survey conducted to understand the thoughts of doctors on patient support programs in India stated that 96 per cent of the sample size agreed that PSPs can improve patient outcomes, however 66 per cent of them were not satisfied with the existing solutions.
 Aspects like low patient engagement, poor execution, inadequate physician education, low industry participation were key gaps pointed out in the survey.
 Further, fifty percent of the group emphasized that ‘personalized assistance’ could lead to an increase in patient participation.

 Until recently, support from pharmaceutical companies has been treatment specific with fragmented efforts into influencing the patient journey.
 However, this approach lacks continuity, ability for patients to reach out at their convenience or even high-quality scalable personalization.
 Companies need to understand that a patient’s journey begins from diagnosis and continues thereafter.
 It is important to understand patient generated data, interact in real-time and tailor treatment at every step.

 Digital interventions have shown the potential to be an effective medium to offer practical, continuous, and patient behavior driven care.[/col] [/row] [/section]